prannamalai/ppbox/README.md

 The primary intent of this framework is to provide a common and simple interface for merchant's cart application along-with the support for configuring business functionalities and PayPal specific details separately (without affecting each other).
 We have designed this framework from ground-up for making it easy to add new functionality and PayPal API packages without touching the running functionality.
 Simplicity and configurability are our guiding principles.

+<b> Note: </b> This project is now actively maintained at another location: https://github.com/geekstore/ppbox.
+So please fork/follow the new location to stay updated.

 Dependencies
 ==================================
 * PHP 5.4.3